 If you need help with a certain course, contact University College and Lifelong Learning (UCaLL), Hill Hall, 1st floor, 750-8604.

 Vending machines are located on the ground or first floors of most campus buildings.

 Students, faculty and staff may vote in the A.H.
 Anderson Conference Center.
+Students, faculty and staff must visit the Board of Elections website to verify their precinct.
 Register and exercise your right to vote!

 If you need to interrupt your studies and leave the University for medical or personal reasons, you must process a “total university withdrawal.”
 Consult your academic success counselor to discuss options and, if necessary, begin the withdrawal process.
 Refer to the university Undergraduate Withdrawals Policy.